squgeim/squgeim.github.io/src/content/how-is-this-monospace.md

   publishedDate="2019-06-28"
   url="https://dev.to/squgeim/-3pig"
 >
 I was scrolling through Stack Overflow's Job section and an entry caught my eye.
+The text looked like it was in a monospace font--but it wasn't.
+I went down a rabbit hole trying to figure out what was happening.
 </Blog>